yan-batista/pomodoro_app/README.md

 ### What I learned

 Tailwindcss doesn't work well with dynamic class names.
-Since in this application elements can change from 3 differente colors (red, cyan and purple) based on user choice, I was using dynamic classes to create the effect.
+Since in this application elements can change from 3 different colors (red, cyan and purple) based on user choice, I was using dynamic classes to create the effect.

 ```html
 <div className="{`bg-accent_${color}" ...`}></div>